-I worked with a future Tony® Award winner recently.
+I just worked with a future Tony® Award winner.

 From the first day of rehearsal, she opened her mouth to sing and I was certain that we would one day see her win the coveted award.
-But when I mentioned to one of the other cast members what I thought, he actually said to me, “But what about you?
-I think you’re a future #TonyAward winner too.”
+But when I mentioned that to one of the other cast members, he actually said to me, “But what about you?
+I think you’re a future #TonyAward winner, too.”

 Not only was I no longer talking about winning a Tony® Award, I had actually FORGOTTEN that was ever a goal.
-Yet, when I moved to New York, my big mission was to be a “moving force in Broadway musical theater” and that included winning a Tony® Award.
+Yet, when I moved to New York, my big mission was to be a “moving force in Broadway musical theater.”
+That included winning a Tony® Award.
 Not only did I forget that I had that dream, I had completely taken myself out of that “conversation.”

 What’s the quickest way to kill a dream?